-7.1 Control Sequences for Compatibility
+8.1 Commands for Compatibility with pT_EX

-The following control sequences are implemented for compatibility with pT_EX .
-Note that these don't support JIS X 0213, but only JIS X 0208.
+The following commands are implemented for compatibility with pTeX.
+Note that the former five commands don't support JIS X 0213, but only JIS X 0208.
+The last \kansuji converts an integer into its Chinese numerals.